Club Minutes: Horticultural Society, 1991

 Forethought involved the perennial situation of too much to do and too wet outside to do anything anyway.
 All the same it's a good time to plant trees and be sure to water new plantings if the weekly rainfall is under 1 inch.
 Plant

-Last edit 7 months ago by mbrockway
+Last edit about 1 year ago by mbrockway

 Page 2